Lethal Weapon 2: Shane Black and Warren Murphy's original Play Dirty script

 When his script was rejected, Black felt that he had failed the producers.
 He initially offered to give his payment back, but his agent talked him out of it.
 Black also refused to re-write the script and quit from the project after working for six months on it.
-Black later said how the problem with the second film was that they did too much comedy, and how he dislikes the third and fourth films because of the way Riggs' character was changed.
+Black later said how the problem with the second film was that they did too much comedy, and how he dislikes the third and fourth films because of the way Riggs's character was changed.

-The final version of the script written by Jeffrey Boam that was used for filming was completely different from Black's draft, other than the scene where the stilt house is destroyed.
+The final version of the script written by Jeffrey Boam that was used for filming was completely different from Black's draft, other than the scene in which the stilt house is destroyed.
 The character of Leo Getz was originally a minor character in Black's draft with only one scene and few lines of dialogue.
 Some of the other differences include more graphic violence throughout the script, which included the South Africans being even more vicious than in the final film; at one point Shapiro, the female police officer working with Riggs and Murtaugh, is tortured to death by them.
-There was also a scene where Riggs gets tortured by them in a similar way to how he was in first film, but a lot worse.
-There was also an action scene in the script where a plane full of cocaine gets destroyed and cocaine falls over Los Angeles "like snow".
-In Black's script the final battle took place on hills covered with a big brush fire, and after destruction of the stilt house Riggs chases the main villain Benedict (Pieter Vorstedt in the film), a much different and more dangerous character in original script and Riggs' "arch-nemesis and worst nightmare" according to Black, into the heart of the fire, after which Riggs gets stabbed and dies slowly from his wounds.
+There was also a scene in which Riggs gets tortured by them in a similar way to how he was in first film, but much worse.
+There was also an action scene in the script in which a plane full of cocaine gets destroyed and cocaine falls over Los Angeles "like snow."

+In Black's script the final battle took place on hills covered with a big brush fire, and after destruction of the stilt house Riggs chases the main villain Benedict (Pieter Vorstedt in the film), a much different and more dangerous character in the original script and Riggs's "arch-nemesis and worst nightmare" according to Black, into the heart of the fire, after which Riggs gets stabbed and dies slowly from his wounds.
 The last scene in the script was Murtaugh watching the video tape that Riggs made before the final battle since he knew that he was going to die, and on which he says goodbye to Murtaugh.

 Black's reason for killing Riggs in his draft of the script, as he said in an interview, was that in first film Riggs was a "suicidal mess" who did not care about living or dying but his friendship with Murtaugh and his family was what helped him, and him sacrificing himself to save them would be the last thing he would have to do to be fully at peace.
 Black also said how the death scene he wrote for Riggs was "beautiful" and would make the audience cry.
 Black later labeled his rejected Play Dirty script "the best thing I ever wrote" and said he learned to trust his instincts after this experience.
-Black's script was never released and despite attempts by fans to find a copy of it, it remains unreleased.
+Black's script was never released, despite failed attempts by fans to find a copy of it.